juliefrwang/splash-structure/README.md

 2. `<output_prefix>`: Prefix for naming the output result folder.

 ## Example runs on test data
 There are two files in `tests/test_data/`: `test.after_correction.scores.tsv`, a test SPLASH output file, and `test_compactor.tsv`, a test compactor file.
-To run SPLASH-structure from `splash-structure` folder with an output folder prefix `new_test`:
+To run STRUCT from `splash-structure` folder with an output folder prefix `new_test`:
 ### Run target mode
 ```bash
 ss-target new_test tests/test_data/test.after_correction.scores.tsv